Acupuncture Treatment in Columbia, MO

 While there are other types of providers that do perform acupuncture (such as non-physician acupuncturists, and medical doctors with proper training) chiropractors represent the largest number of providers in the state of Missouri that perform acupuncture.

 Acupuncture needles are very tiny and should actually be called "filaments" because they are nearly as thin as a thread of hair.
 Unlike hypodermic needles, acupuncture needles produce very little discomfort if any.
-Most people report "feeling good" during and after treatment.
-Many fall asleep with the needles in from being so comfortable.
+Most people report "feeling good" during and after treatment, similar to how they feel after a massage.
+Many fall asleep while being treated from being so comfortable.

 Your first visit is very similar to the first chiropractic visit.
 If you are a new patient we will initially ask you to fill out some paperwork.
 Next, you will meet Dr. Johnson, and he will conduct a consultation, history, and examination that is specific to your health concerns.
 Then, Dr. Johnson will diagnose your problems, and discuss a treatment plan for you.
 Next, Dr. Johnson will select specific acupuncture points to treat and will insert needles into those points.
-The needles will be left in for 20-25 minutes depending Dr. Johnson's desired treatment length.
+The needles will be left in for about 20 minutes depending you and Dr. Johnson's desired treatment length.
 You will be monitored during this time to ensure that you are as comfortable as possible.
 After the time has elapsed, the needles will be removed, and Dr. Johnson will discuss with you further treatment plans.
-At Johnson Chiropractic & Holistic Health Center, we pride ourselves on thoroughness.
-This visit typically lasts about 1 hour in length.
-Follow-up acupuncture treatments usually last about 20-25 minutes.
+This visit typically lasts about 45 min. in length from start to finish.
+Follow-up acupuncture treatments usually last about 25-30 minutes including prep time.

 Although a minority of insurance companies do provide some type of coverage for acupuncture, the vast majority do not cover this beneficial service.
-It is for these reasons that we do not accept insurance for acupuncture services and it has to be paid for out-of-pocket by the patient.
+It is for these reasons that we do not accept insurance for acupuncture services and will not submit acupuncture to your insurance.
+Acupuncture must be paid for out-of-pocket by the patient.
 Should the patient decide that they would like to try to get reimbursed for the acupuncture treatment, they may do so on their own; our clinic will be happy to provide the necessary documentation and receipt for the visit.

 Your insurance may provide coverage for your initial examination with us on your first acupuncture visit.
 Exams performed by a chiropractic physician are often covered.
 Acupuncture is usually not covered, regardless of who may be performing the service (chiropractor, MD, acupuncturist, etc.)